partha2000/Cartero-A-realtime_chat_application/README.md

-# cartero : A realtime chat application
+# Cartero : A realtime chat application
 A real-time chat interface where multiple users can interact with each other by sending messages.
 This app was made with kotlin.
 This is a part of the #30daysofKotlin challenge by google dev India.

 ## Targeted Features